DavidVentura/blog/blog/raw/learning-pcie-dma/POST.md

 ## Displaying something

-We now have a 'framebuffer' that can receive `write(2)` from userspace, and will forward the data as-is to a PCI-e device using DMA; we can cheat a little bit and hook that buffer to QEMU's console output:
+We now have a 'framebuffer' that can receive `write(2)` from userspace, and will forward the data as-is to a PCI-e device using DMA; we can cheat a little bit to pretend we have a working GPU, by hooking the card's buffer to QEMU's console output:

 In QEMU's source: